 IORA's objectives are enshrined in the IORA Charter.
-The priority areas are:

-- Maritime safety and security
+- Maritime safety and security;

-- Trade and investment facilitation
+- Trade and investment facilitation;

-- Fisheries management
+- Fisheries management;

-- Disaster risk management
+- Disaster risk management;

-- Academic, science and technology cooperation
+- Academic, science and technology cooperation; and

-- Tourism and cultural exchanges
+- Tourism and cultural exchange.